 It's very common that when someone points out a mistake, the receiver tries to explain why the mistake was done, why it's not such a big mistake, that such things happen and so on.
 However, at Hola we thrive on running fast and recognize that mistakes happen, so responses of this type become irrelevant and a sheer waste of time.
 We acknowledge making a mistake, thank him for finding it, fix the mistake and move on to the next big thing!

-Consider that if we’ve done good so far, and now we know something
+we’ve done good so far, and now we know something that we’re

-that we’re not doing well (such as a bug, or a mistake in our strategy),
+not doing well (such as a bug, or a mistake in our

-then once we fix that problem we are on an even better path.
+strategy), then once we fix that problem we are on an even

-Don’t categorize news into ‘good news’ and ‘bad news’.
+better path.
+Don’t categorize news into ‘good news’ and ‘bad

 For example; a customer tells us he is switching from Hola to a competitor.
 Is that bad news?
 No – this is a great opportunity to learn about where our service is not good enough for this customer and to improve it.
 Consider that after this our service will be better – we will retain more customers, and sign up new customers at a faster pace!
 If we hid this important information, for example by saying